ColeAmparo/ColeAmparo.github.io/essays/JavaIsntJavascript.md

 To be honest I was dreading WODs (Workout of the day), which are timed exercises worth 100 points that are pass/fail.
-Now that I have had some time to practices WODs I realize that they are preparing me for technical interviews.
+Now that I have had some time to practice WODs I realize that they are preparing me for technical interviews.
 It does matter if you understand a concept, but it is useless if you can’t apply it.
 WODs force you to apply the concept that you are learning into actual programming, and at first it will be